Caching Strategies: A Practical Guide

 Conclusion

-There is no best strategy.
+There is no single best caching strategy.
 Cache-aside is the default because it covers the most cases with the least complexity.
 But you’ll encounter situations where write-through or refresh-ahead fits better.

 Start simple.
 Measure your hit rate.
-Add complexity only when data tells you to.
+Add complexity only when the data tells you to.

 Category